HarshKhandeparkar/migrate/README.md

 There are two ways of installing this tool - [Using Debian Package](#debian-package) (For Debian Based OSes) **OR** [From Tarball](#tarball) (Any OS)

 #### Debian Package
-[Debian Packages](https://www.madebymany.com/stories/what-is-a-debian-package) with `.deb` extension can be used to install Migrate with a few clicks or a single terminal command.
+[Debian Packages](https://www.madebymany.com/stories/what-is-a-debian-package) with the `.deb` extension can be used to install Migrate with a few clicks or a single terminal command.

 Download the `.deb` package of any version in the [GitHub Releases](https://github.com/HarshKhandeparkar/migrate/releases/) or use the command below to download the latest one.